Hobo Playhouse is one example of community-based, social realism theatre in Central Victoria.

 • Biting the Hand (2018/2019), a one-act play by Dr Anne Southhall, directed by Rob Jorritsma, was produced and performed for La Trobe University in Bendigo, Victoria to teacher education conference participants.
 It generated excellent feedback and ongoing conversations and research about managing young people on the Autism Spectrum in schools.

-• Red (2019), a play by John Logan, directed by Rob Jorritsma, about Mark Rothko the artist in New York, was produced, and performed in Bendigo, Victoria.
+• Red (2019), a play by John Logan, directed by Rob Jorritsma, about Mark Rothko the artist in New York, was performed in Bendigo, Victoria.

 • The Carer (2019), a play by Alan Hopgood, directed by Megan Riedl, about surviving a partner with dementia, was produced, and performed in Castlemaine, Creswick, Kyneton and Bendigo in Victoria.